Capital Account: Navigating Financial Flows for Economic Empowerment

 Imagine you have a piggy bank where you keep all your savings.
 Every time you receive some money, you put it in the piggy bank.
 This piggy bank represents your capital account – a record of all the money flowing in and out of your life.
 In the world of economics, countries also have their own capital accounts, which track the flow of money in and out of their borders.

 • Capital Outflows: On the other hand, when money leaves a country to be invested in foreign , it is called a capital outflow.
-This can occur when domestic investors purchase foreign or bonds.
+This can occur when investors purchase foreign stocks or bonds.

 Understanding the dynamics of capital flows is crucial for a country's economic health.
 Let's delve deeper into how capital account influences economic empowerment.